Dark Chocolate Raspberry Truffles With Cream Cheese

 • Add the whipped cream into the raspberry mixture and mix on low until combined (or fold together with a spatula).

 • Add the dark chocolate to a heatproof bowl.
-Using a double boiler or doing 30 second intervals in the microwave stirring between each one, melt the chocolate.
+Using a double boiler or doing 30 second intervals in the microwave stirring between each one, melt until you have a smooth chocolate.

 • Add chocolate sprinkles or freeze dried raspberries on top of the truffles after they have been dipped to ensure they stick.

-• Place the truffles back in the freezer to set.
+• Place the truffles back in the freezer to set, about 15 to 30 minutes.
 Store in an airtight container in the fridge for up to 5 days.

 Video